dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

 ### Backup

-Backup is an online tool, meaning it is available when Alpha server is running.
-For encrypted backups, the Alpha server must be configured with the “encryption_key_file”.
-Starting with v20.07.0, the Alpha server can alternatively be configured to interface with Vault server to obtain keys.
+Backup is an online tool, meaning it is available when Dgraph Alpha server is running.
+For encrypted backups, the Dgraph Alpha server must be configured with the “encryption_key_file”.
+Starting with v20.07.0, the Dgraph Alpha server can alternatively be configured to interface with a [Hashicorp Vault](https://www.vaultproject.io/) server to obtain keys.

 {{% notice "note" %}}
-`encryption_key_file` or `vault_*` options was used for encryption-at-rest and will now also be used for encrypted backups.
+`encryption_key_file` flag or `vault` superflag was used for encryption-at-rest and will now also be used for encrypted backups.
 {{% /notice %}}

-### Online restore
+## Online restore

 To restore from a backup to a live cluster, execute a mutation on the `/admin` endpoint with the following format.